RMKirkpatrick/mxGREMLdemos/README.txt

 neither it nor OpenMx's interface to it detects this optimization failure.
 Unless and until this potential bug is resolved, CSOLNP (q.v.) is recommended over SLSQP for most mxGREML use.
-However, there are at least 3 particular circumstances where SLSQP is justifiably be preferred over CSOLNP:
+However, there are at least 3 particular circumstances where SLSQP is justifiably preferred over CSOLNP:
 (1) optimization of profile-likelihood confidence intervals (i.e., calls to `mxCI()`), (2) optmization involving MxConstraints, and (3) optimization using only numeric derivatives (which is slow, and not generally advised).